Don’t Do Everything Drunk

 - Frustrating anyone while they’re drinking is like waving a red flag in front of an angry bull.
 Best to avoid it if you want to keep your sanity (and not waste your evening in tears).

-- (S)He’s likely to say something rude, which he will forget and you remember.
+- (S)He’s likely to say something rude, which (s)he will forget and you remember.
 And, as long as you remember it, it’s a problem.

-- Because (s)he will decide that this has nothing to do with issue x and you just have a personal vendetta to ruin his night out with his mates, even if that’s not the case, you WILL get blamed.
+- Because (s)he will decide that this has nothing to do with issue x and you just have a personal vendetta to ruin the night out, even if that’s not the case, you WILL get blamed.

 - It’s simply not the time.
 Everyone has the right to unwind and enjoy themselves without the interruption of an argument that can wait.
 Consider how imperative it is that this is discussed now and simply take the higher road.
 Put your phone in the freezer, the cat bowl or boot of the car so you’re not tempted to continue the fight out of sheer obnoxiousness.
 Then, do the best possible thing in this situation.
 Go to bed.